GUIDE FOR AUTHORS

 Full Research Articles

 Full research articles provide significant new findings and conclusions obtained from scientific investigations and processes that fall within the scope of the journal.
-These articles should not be more than 8000 words in length (excluding the abstract, tables, figures, and references).
+Submissions of research manuscript should not be less than 5,000 words and not more than 8,000 words in length (excluding the abstract, references and appendices).

 Review Articles

-The review articles describe the current state of knowledge and provide suggestions for potential future research direction in the field.
-The length of a published review article is not more than 8,000 words (excluding abstract, tables, figures, and references).
+Review articles describe the current state of knowledge and provide suggestions for potential future research direction in the field.
+Submissions of review manuscript should not be less than 5,000 words and not more than 8,000 words in length (excluding the abstract, references and appendices).

 Editorials

-The editorials are opinion essays, which discuss current issues relevant to the scope of IJLEAL or highlight the expert areas of the Editorial Board members.
+The editorials are opinion essays, which discuss current issues relevant to the scope of IJLEAL or highlight the expert areas of the Editorial Board members or invited authors only.
 Editorial Board members are invited to submit their essays for each issue, and the essays are reviewed only by the Editorial team.
 The essays are not more than 3,000 words (excluding abstract, tables, figures, and references).

 MANUSCRIPT PREPARATION